-The group is for those who have had experiences of trauma and adverse childhood experiences.
+The Trauma Programme is a group programme for those who have had experiences of trauma and adverse childhood experiences.
 Trauma can be understood as an inescapably stressful event that overwhelms people's existing coping mechanisms.
 These experiences can be unspeakable.
 Some people who have had trauma in their lives can have enormous difficulty telling people what has happened to them.
 Our bodies can re-experience terror, rage and helplessness as well as impulses to fight, flee, freeze and appease.

 These feelings can be almost impossible to put into words (Van Der Kolk, 2014).
 It can be hard to describe trauma and how it affects people, but some examples can be found below: